slatedocs/slate/source/includes/_webhooks.md

 }
 ````

+This is fired whenever personal details are registered.

 ## INVESTOR_CREATED
-This is fired whenever a new investor is registered.

 ```json
 {
   "clientId": "string",